Upon successful completion of the medical technology program the graduate will:

 Maintain professional competence and growth by continuing education and life long learning.

-Practice established confidentiality guidelines.
+Comply with established protected health information confidentiality guidelines.

 Demonstrate professional and ethical conduct with all healthcare professionals, consumers, and patients.